TFirst99/timfirst.com/content/index.md

 [notes](/notes) - I collect links and ideas on this page throughout the month.

-[bookshelf](/books) - Look at my bookshelf to see what I'm currently reading have recently finished.
+[bookshelf](/books) - see what I'm currently reading or have recently finished.

 [writing](/blog) - I hope to post longer form writing on here soon.

-[rss](/rss.xml) - subscribe to my rss feed to see my notes at the end of each month, and my writing whenever I post.
+[rss](/rss.xml) - subscribe to my rss feed for a monthly digest of my writing.

 ## CONTACT